This tutorial will help you set up and interpret Chi-square and Fisher’s exact tests on contingency tables in Excel using the XLSTAT software.

 Setting up Chi-square and Fisher’s exact tests on contingency tables in XLSTAT

-Once XLSTAT-Pro is activated, go to XLSTAT / Correlation – Association tests / Tests on contingency tables.
+Once XLSTAT is opened, go to XLSTAT / Correlation – Association tests / Tests on contingency tables.

 In the General tab, make sure that the Contingency table data format is selected, then select your data in the Contingency table field.
 In the case where your data is organized in a vertical shape (individuals in rows and variables in columns), activate the Qualitative variables data format option.
 If you wish to transform your data from a vertical format to a contingency table format, this tutorial will guide you.